hcmarque/SQL-Managed-Instance-Disaster-Recovery-Architecture-Design/README.md

 </p>

 * 6.8 Create a database
-Create a database named TutorialDB by following the below steps:
+Create a database named TutorialDB by following the below steps.
+This step by step can be found [here](https://docs.microsoft.com/en-us/sql/ssms/tutorials/connect-query-sql-server?view=sql-server-2017) as well.
 Right-click your server instance in Object Explorer, and then select New Query:

 <p align="center">